Nicolas Fatio de Duillier: Participation in the Royal Society

 Aged only 24, Fatio was elected fellow of the Royal Society on 2 May 1688.
-That year, Fatio gave an account of Huygens's mechanical explanation of gravitation before the Royal Society, in which he tried to connect Huygens' theory with Isaac Newton's work on universal gravitation.
+That year, Fatio gave an account of Huygens's mechanical explanation of gravitation before the Royal Society, in which he tried to connect Huygens' theory with Newton's work on universal gravitation.
 Fatio's personal prospects seemed to brighten even further as a result of the Glorious Revolution of 1688–9, which marked the ascendancy of the Whigs and culminated with Parliament deposing the Catholic King James II and giving the English throne jointly to James's Protestant daughter Mary and to her husband, the Dutch Prince William of Orange.
-Fatio also had an opportunity to enhance his intellectual reputation during Huygen's visit to London in the summer of 1689.
+Fatio also had an opportunity to enhance his intellectual reputation during Huygens' visit to London in the summer of 1689.

+Fatio met Newton, probably for the first time, at a meeting of the Royal Society on 12 June 1689.
+On 10 July, Fatio accompanied Newton, Huygens, and John Hampden to an audience with the new King.
+That audience was intended to promote Newton's appointment as provost of King's College, Cambridge, an initiative by Hampden that was not successful.
+Newton and Fatio soon became friends and Newton even suggested that the two share rooms in London while Newton attended the post-Revolutionary session of Parliament, to which he had been elected in the election of 1689 as member for the University of Cambridge.